SquareBracketAssociates/Booklet-PharoVirtualMachine/Part0-Preamble/1-ObjectStructure/objectStructure.md

 From a user's perspective, objects have a set of fixed and variable slots.
 Slots contain references to objects or plain byte data.

-Under the hood, most objects are allocated in the heap and possess a header with meta data.
+Under the hood, most objects are allocated in the heap and possess a header with metadata.
 Object slots are stored in word-large data slots, and padding is inserted so that all objects are aligned to the 8-byte boundary.
 We exploit object alignment to implement integers, floats, and characters as tagged pointers.
 Tagged pointers use the least significant bits of a pointer to encode a type, and the most significant bits to encode a value.